-Program coordinator: Rarita Szakáts Period of implementation:
+Program coordinator: Rariţa Szakáts Period of implementation: 2003 - 2004 Geographical coverage: Romania, France, Portugal Budget 2003-2004: 6,820 EUR

-Geographical coverage: Romania, France, Portugal Budget 2003-2004:
+- Socrates National Agency, Grundtvig 2 Program

-6,820 EUR
+Partners:

-- Socrates National Agency, Grundtvig 2 Program - Partners: - Intercultural Secretariate/ Secretariado Entreculturas, Ministry of Education, Portugal - Actions Educatives en Milieu Difficile (CRAEEMD) Resource Center, France
+- Intercultural Secretariate/ Secretariado Entreculturas, Ministry of Education, Portugal - Actions Educatives en Milieu Difficile (CRAEEMD) Resource Center, France

-The project started in October 2003 and ended in July 2004.
-The three partners - Intercultural Secretariate/ Secretariado Entreculturas, Ministry of Education, Portugal, Actions Educatives en Milieu Difficile (CRAEEMD) Resource Center, France and EDRC - shared the experience in the three meetings from Lisbon (December 2003), Saint Quentin (March 2004) and Cluj-Napoca (June 2004).
+France and EDRC - shared the experience in the three meetings from Lisbon (December 2003), Saint Quentin (March 2004) and Cluj-Napoca (June 2004).
 Each partner developed a series of research and consultancy processes in its own country to develop the profile and identify the training needs of the new professionals.

 The Portuguese partner, focused on new profiles - school mediators, social mediators, animators - born out of the necessity to create a bridge between the traditional educational system and the immigrant communities that face marginalization and social exclusion.
 Somehow similar was the work of the Romanian team, which focused on emerging professional profiles - community facilitator, local promoter and local development agent - developed recently in the community development activities.
-In France, the educational councilors from CRAEEMD joined forces with a research team from University of Paris 8 and a group of educators from Jean Moulin College from Saint Quentin with he purpose to define the abilities that the educator has to have in order to work for the reinsertion of the juvenile delinquents.
+In France, the educational councilors from CRAEEMD joined forces with a research team from University of Paris 8 and a group of educators from Jean Moulin College from Saint Quentin with he purpose to define the abilities that the educator has to have in order to work for the reinsertion of the juvenile delinguents.